krzysztofdudek/ai-minion/tester.md

 4.3.
 For each logical area, define technical testing and verification tasks.
 For each task, include:
 - Specific test files or artifacts to be created or modified (e.g., `.cs` test file, test data script, Postman collection).
 - If specific test files/artifacts are not known create an "Identify verification artifacts" task first.
-Mark identification task as done by adding "✅ DONE" at the end of the task line and return to step 5.2.
+Update the status of this identification task to "DONE" in the corresponding `{plan_title}.tasks.md` file and return to step 5.2.
 We want to handle each test file/artifact modification as separate task where feasible.
 Add those tasks in the current plan file.
 - Specific classes/methods/sections within the test file/artifact to be added or modified.
 - Exact nature of the verification (e.g., "Add unit test for scenario X", "Modify integration test for dependency Y", "Define manual test steps for UI workflow", "Review AI-generated tests for method Z").
 - **Justification**: Explicitly link the task to requirements, design decisions, analysis findings, or clarified questions (e.g., "Justification: Verifies requirement R / Validates design decision D / Addresses analysis gap #M / Resolves question #N / Mitigates risk #P / Ensures test coverage for scenario S").